yusufm/smallfactory/smallfactory/core/v1/SPECIFICATION.md

   YAML is the primary storage format; JSON is supported for machine I/O. Outputs may be human, YAML, or JSON.

 - Single source of truth API.
-  The CLI and Web UI must delegate to the Core API (this package) for business logic.
+  All tools and interfaces (CLI, Web, scripts, integrations) MUST call the Core API for all reads and writes to ensure that this specification is maintained.

 - Backward compatibility by default.
   Within a major version, changes are additive and non-breaking.
 Breaking changes require a major version bump.